THE DIRECT AID PROGRAM (DAP)

 Here are some examples of innovative projects supported by the Direct Aid Program:

-- Installation of solar lights for 100 families in remote rural areas (Samoa)
+- Installation of solar lights for families in remote rural areas of Samoa.

-- In partnership with a local educational institution, a program to provide opportunity for people with motor limitations to practice water sports as therapy or to compete (South America)
+- In partnership with a local educational institution, a program to provide opportunity for people with hearing limitations to learn about Reef restorations in South Coast of Samoa.